calshius/ai-fitness/README.md

    - Combines these documents into a context
    - Sends the context and question to the language model
 5. **Response Formatting**: Structures the response into clear sections for better readability
+6. **Web Interface**: The Flutter web application communicates with the backend to provide a user-friendly experience

 ## Limitations